danielinoa/ArrangeUI/README.md

 ## Notes

-ArrangeUI, unlike SwiftUI, is exclusively concerned with views and layouts.
+`ArrangeUI`, unlike `SwiftUI`, is exclusively concerned with views and layouts.
 It does not manage the lifecycle of your view objects and does not opine on how state should be propagated to said views.

 # Contributing